 Today, I’m almost completely fine, and am using more than one 5 mg Methylcobalamin on many days.

-Sometime after reducing my vitamin B12 intake I once again began having peripheral neuoropathy pain that kept me awake much of the night.
-Admittedly it was after a lot of stress when I hadn’t used additional Methylcobalamin.
+After reducing my vitamin B12 intake I began having peripheral neuoropathy pain again, keeping me awake much of the night.
+Admittedly it was after a lot of stress and I hadn’t been using additional Methylcobalamin.
 (In fact I was getting shingles).